-Danielle currently volunteers as an acupuncturist at the Charlotte Maxwell Clinic providing free treatments to women with cancer.
+Danielle has volunteered as an acupuncturist at the Charlotte Maxwell Clinic providing free treatments to women with cancer.
 She's also been to the Peruvian rainforest twice with Project Buena Vista.
 Their medical outreach teams provide free acupuncture and herbal medicine to local communities with minimal access to healthcare.
-Danielle continues to work with Project Buena Vista as their alumni leader.

-When not practicing acupuncture, Danielle can be found out in nature hiking, practicing yoga, reading, and fighting for social justice.
+When not practicing acupuncture, Danielle can be found out in nature hiking, practicing yoga, and reading.

 Credentials & Clinical Experience:

 Bachelor of Arts in Psychology, Macalester College

 Masters in Traditional Chinese Medicine, The American College of Traditional Chinese Medicine

 Licensed acupuncturist by the State of California

 Diplomate of Oriental Medicine by the National Certification Commission for Acupuncture and Oriental Medicine

 Apprenticeship with Whitfield Reaves, Sports Medicine acupuncturist and author, The Acupuncture Handbook Of Sports Injuries & Pain